Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 And yet here George stands, sturdy as ever on both ends of the court.
 He leads Indy in points, field goals and triples, and he's been lethal in the clutch—56.3 percent shooting, 46.7 outside when the score is within five points in the final five minutes.

-While the defense has hemorrhaged around him, he's remained a road block.
-He has fewer stoppers around him, less protection at the back and he's still holding his matchup—usually the opponent's top option—a full point below their normal shooting rate.
+The defense has hemorrhaged around him, he has fewer stoppers around him, less protection at the back and he's still holding his matchup—usually the opponent's top option—a full point below their normal shooting rate.